doxy-ai/ZatsuViewer/README.md

 A) This usually means that when you installed python you forgot to check the box on the first page to add it to the path... go ahead and try to install it again making sure to check that box!
 ![Example of where the Python Path box is.](https://github.com/doxy-ai/ZatsuDachi/blob/master/resources/pythonInstall.png)

+Q) How do I combine multiple streams from the same platform.

+A) One each plugin only supports a single stream... that means you would need to go into the plugin folder and duplicate the appropriate plugin for each additional stream you want to view.

 ## Setup